Baseflow/flutter-geolocator/README.md

 List<Placemark> placemark = await Geolocator().placemarkFromCoordinates(52.2165157, 6.9437819);
 ```

 Both the `placemarkFromAddress` and `placemarkFromCoordinates` accept an optional `localeIdentifier` parameter.
-This paramter can be used to enforce the resulting placemark to be formatted (and translated) according to the specified locale.
+This parameter can be used to enforce the resulting placemark to be formatted (and translated) according to the specified locale.
 The `localeIdentifier` should be formatted using the syntax: [languageCode]_[countryCode].
 Use the [ISO 639-1 or ISO 639-2](http://www.loc.gov/standards/iso639-2/php/English_list.php) standard for the language code and the 2 letter [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) standard for the country code.
 Some examples are:

 Locale identifier | Description
 ----------------- | -----------